Merle Hodge: Writings and themes

-Merle Hodgge has written three novels: Crick Crack, Monkey (1970), For The Life of Laetitia, published more than two decades later, in 1993, and One Day, One Day, Congotay (2022).
+Merle Hodge has written three novels: Crick Crack, Monkey (1970), For The Life of Laetitia, published more than two decades later, in 1993, and One Day, One Day, Congotay (2022).

 Her first novel, Crick Crack, Monkey, was published in London by André Deutsch in 1970, making Hodge the first black Caribbean woman to land an international publishing deal. concerns the conflicts and changes that a young girl, Tee, faces as she switches from a rural Trinidadian existence with her Aunt Tantie to an urban, anglicized existence with her Aunt Beatrice.
 With Tee as narrator, Hodge guides the reader through an intensely personal study of the effects of the colonial imposition of various social and cultural values on the Trinidadian female.
 Tee recounts the various dilemmas in her life in such a way that it is often difficult to separate the voice of the child, experiencing, from the voice of the woman, reminiscing; in this manner, Hodge broadens the scope of the text considerably.

 The Life of Laetitia (1993), the story of a young Caribbean girl's first year at school away from home, was well received, one review calling it "a touching, beautifully written coming-of-age story set in Trinidad".

 Hodge has also published various essays concerning life in the Caribbean and the life and works of Léon Damas, including a translation of Damas's 1937 collection of poetry, Pigments.